-· we have assumed the filing of our amended and restated certificate of incorporation concurrently with the completion of this offering.
+• we have assumed the filing of a certificate of amendment to our certificate of incorporation concurrently with the completion of this offering.

 The number of shares of common stock to be outstanding after this offering is based on 20,279,063 shares outstanding as of February 16, 2004.
 This number of shares: